Planetbiru/MagicObject/manual/includes/_database-migration.md

 `map` is an array of text separated by colons.
 On the left side of the colon are the column names in the target table and database while on the right side of the colon are the column names in the source table and database.

-5. `pre_import_script` (optional)
+5. `preImportScript` (optional)

-`pre_import_script` is an array of queries that will be executed before the data import begins. `pre_import_script` is usually used to clear data from a table and reset all sequence or auto increment values ​​from the target table.
+`preImportScript` is an array of queries that will be executed before the data import begins. `preImportScript` is usually used to clear data from a table and reset all sequence or auto increment values ​​from the target table.

-6. `post_import_script` (optional)
+6. `postImportScript` (optional)

-`post_import_script` is an array of queries that will be executed after the data import is complete. `post_import_script` can be used for various purposes such as fixing some data on the target table including taking values ​​from other tables.
+`postImportScript` is an array of queries that will be executed after the data import is complete. `postImportScript` can be used for various purposes such as fixing some data on the target table including taking values ​​from other tables.
 Therefore post_script must be run after all tables have been successfully imported.

 **Import Script**